-Center for Genetic Analysis of Behavior Outline Center for Genetic Analysis of Behavior produces gene-modified rat/mouse using TALEN and CRISPER/Cas9, etc. The center also provides virus vectors for cell type-specific gene modification.
+YOSHIMURA, Yumiko Professor Neurophysiology SATAKE, Shin'Ichiro Assistant Professor Neurophysiology OTSUKA, Takeshi Assistant Professor Neuroscience Center for Genetic Analysis of Behavior TOMINAGA, Makoto Professor Director Outline Center for Genetic Analysis of Behavior produces gene-modified rat/mouse using TALEN and CRISPER/Cas9, etc. The center also provides virus vectors for cell type-specific gene modification.
 The center has facilities to monitor behavior, neuronal activity and metabolism in those gene-modified rat/mouse, which are open for the collaboratory use from researchers of all over the world.
 This center consists of the following 3 sections.

-- Section of Viral Vector Development

-- Section of Mammalian Transgenesis

-- Section of Multilayer Physiology

-- Section of Viral Vector Development 39

-- Section of Mammalian Transgenesis 40

-- Section of Multilayer Physiology

-TOMINAGA, Makoto Professor Director

-41

-Section of Viral Vector Development

-NAMBU, Atsushi Professor Neurophysiology

-KOBAYASHI, Kenta Associate Professor Molecular Neurobiology Collaboration by providing viral vectors Functional analysis of specific neural pathways by using viral vectors Development of the viral vector system useful for analysis of brain functions

-A viral vector, which is available to various animal models, is an excellent genetic tool, and at present, it becomes one of most important experimental technologies to analyze brain functions.
+- Section of Viral Vector Development - Section of Mammalian Transgenesis - \cdot Section of Multilayer Physiology Section of Viral Vector Development 38 Section of Mammalian Transgenesis 39 Section of Multilayer Physiology 40 Collaboration by providing viral vectors Functional analysis of specific neural pathways by using viral vectors Development of the viral vector system useful for analysis of brain functions A viral vector, which is available to various animal models, is an excellent genetic tool, and at present, it becomes one of most important experimental technologies to analyze brain functions.
 We set up a system to produce a large amount of high quality viral vectors, AAV and lentiviral vectors.
 In response to requests, we provide these viral vectors and promote the collaboration.
 Brain functions are controlled by complex neural circuits.
 To understand brain functions, it is necessary to clarify the function of specific neural pathways forming complex circuits.
 We have succeeded in developing the novel gene transfer system, a dual viral vector system using highly efficient retrograde gene transfer viral vectors, enabling the functional analysis of specific neural pathways (Fig. 1).
 By using this system, we analyze the function of specific neural pathways forming the cortico-basal ganglia loop.
-In addition, we have succeeded in developing a novel retrograde gene transfer system based on the AAV vector.

-\ H. Sano et al., J. Neurosci.
+In addition, we have succeeded in developing a novel retrograde gene transfer system based on the AAV vector. - H. Sano et al., J. Neurosci.
 Methods.
-345, 108887 (2020)

-- \ K. Kobayashi et al., J. Neural.
+345, 108887 (2020) - K. Kobayashi et al., J. Neural.
 Transm.
 (Vienna).
-125, 67 (2018)

-- \ K. Kobayashi et al., Front.
+125, 67 (2018) - K. Kobayashi et al., Front.
 Neuroanat.
-11, 65 (2017)

-- \ K. Kobayashi et al., Neurosci.
+11, 65 (2017) K. Kobayashi et al., Neurosci.
 Lett.
-630, 45 (2016)

-\ K. Kobayashi et al., Methods, Mol.
-Biol, 1382, 175 (2016)
+630, 45 (2016) - K. Kobayashi et al., Methods, Mol.
+Biol.
+1382, 175 (2016)